Photo Credit: Jean-Philippe Yuam Photography | More photos of Alece & Michael’s Tahiti Legal Wedding in Moorea

 Most of our visitors to the Islands of Tahiti are eligible to the exemption status or have their Certificates of Marriage stamped with an Apostille to present to their local authorities back home.
 Whatever it is, I’ll take care of it all for you.

-three (now) four of them back to the islands!
+two (now) four of them back to the islands!

 What Are The Delays To Meet The Legal Requirements To Get Married In Tahiti?